BetweenWalls/filterbird/README.md

 URL parameters (v=PD2, alternate=0, multiple=0, auto=0, checking=0) can be used to load the filter with certain menu options enabled/disabled.
 For example: https://betweenwalls.github.io/filterbird/?v=PD2&multiple=0&auto=0

 ## Known Issues
+* Nothing special is done to display item notifications or minimap icons
 * All PD2 items use the same attributes as those in the PoD version (with the exception of PD2-specific equipment and pointmod attribute names)
-* Nothing special is done to display item notifications or minimap icons
-* Item issues:
+* PD2-specific equipment items and runeword options aren't hidden if the PoD version is selected (and vice versa)
+* Unique and set items cannot have their attributes customized
+* Crafted items don't have predetermined affixes
 * Wirt's Leg and quest weapons cannot be customized
-  * PD2-specific equipment items and runeword options aren't hidden if the PoD version is selected (and vice versa)
 * Item condition issues:
   * "CHSK" codes for skill charges and "OS" codes for oskills are unimplemented
   * PRICE is not updated automatically